Human Trafficking Statement For Fiscal Year 2020

 Internal Accountability

-As set out in the WMG Code of Conduct, as well as our Whistleblower and Anti-Corruption policies, we seek to promote honest and ethical conduct and support compliance with applicable laws and regulations wherever in the world our business is conducted.
+As set out in the WMG Code of Conduct, as well as our Whistleblower and Anti-Corruption policies, we seek to promote honest and ethical conduct both within our operations and our supply chain and support compliance with applicable laws and regulations wherever in the world our business is conducted.
 All employees and officers of WMG must certify having received the Code, acknowledge that they understand its contents, and agree to comply with its terms in both spirit and law.
+To detail WMG’s ongoing commitment and growth in becoming an even more ethical, equitable and environmentally sustainable company, we have also released our third annual Environmental Social Governance Report.

-Supply Chain Review We source our goods from a diverse supply base and we have a zero tolerance policy for any suppliers who do not comply with all laws, including laws pertaining to trafficked, bonded, child, prison, indentured or forced labor.
-Wherever possible, we build long standing relationships with key suppliers and insist on visibility into their business standards.
+We source our goods from a diverse supply base and we have a zero-tolerance policy for any suppliers who do not comply with all laws, including laws pertaining to trafficked, bonded, child, prison, indentured or forced labor.
+Wherever possible, we work to build long-standing relationships with suppliers and insist on visibility into their business standards.

-We continue to distribute the WMG Supplier Code of Conduct, which reflects those standards that we ask of ourselves and which we look for in our partners.
-These standards are designed to, among other things, ensure that the human rights of workers are upheld and that workers are treated with respect and dignity by each of our partners, suppliers, licensees and advisers.
+Our WMG Supplier Code of Conduct, which reflects those standards that we ask of ourselves and which we look for in our partners includes standards designed to, among other things, ensure that the human rights of workers are upheld and that workers are treated with respect and dignity by each of our partners, suppliers, licensees and advisers.
+Failure by a supply chain partner to comply with our standards or ensure the compliance of their sub-contractors, can lead to cessation of the business relationship and could result in legal action.

-We will continue to review our business, supply chains and potential suppliers to ensure that, so far as possible, the supply chain is always operating ethically and consistent with the standards of WMG.
+We have reviewed, through methods including diligence screening, site visits, questionnaires, select suppliers to ensure that, so far as possible, the supply chain is operating ethically and consistent with the standards of WMG.
 Our review thus far has identified no evidence of trafficked, bonded, child or forced labor within our supply chain.
+We will continue to expand this review process.

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our human trafficking statement for the previous financial year (FY20).
+This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our human trafficking statement for the previous financial year (FY23).
 The board of directors of Warner Music Group delegated approval of this statement on its behalf to the Chief Compliance Officer of WMG.

 Trent Tappe